-For the quality section of the The Mansky Caper review, we award a good 6 out of 10.
+For the quality section of The Mansky Caper review, we award a good 6 out of 10.
 Solid quality across the board.
-This uses some tried and true mechanics, set against a fun theme that will provided lively player interaction and fun.
+This uses some tried and true mechanics, set against a fun theme that will provide lively player interaction and fun.

 The components are beautiful and fit the game perfectly.
 There are lots of them and you never feel lost or unclear what anything represents or is used for.
 The storage solutions are incredibly responsible and everything about the production has been handled well.

 Art & Style (6 out of 10)